 Freejack: Vacendak (Mick Jagger), the bounty hunter pursuing Alex Furlong, actually helps out Furlong once he's no longer being paid to capture him.

 Played straight in Get Shorty with mobster Ray Barbone's bodyguard/muscle brought in to intimidate Chili Palmer in his Miami barbershop.
 They have a whispered exchange out of earshot of Barbone as the mook holds a blade to Chili's throat:

 Chili Palmer: Come on, you can do better than him.
 Mook: Not these days.
 Not unless you speak Spanish.

 The hired thug going after Max and Agent 99 is actually dealing with marital problems.
-Max, having stated early in the movie that evil is what villains do, not who they are, uses this information to save both himself and 99, and inspire this villain to become the Reverse Mole for him later on.
+Max, having stated early in the movie that evil is what villains do, not who they are, uses this information to save both himself and 99, and inspire this villain to become The Mole for him later on.

 After putting up with yet more verbal abuse, Shtarker at one point gripes that he wants to quit, but can't because Siegfried is married to his sister.

 The first and third films have organized crime bosses say "it's not personal... it's strictly business" (or some variation thereof) regarding their business affairs.
 The one scene from the novel sadly not in the movie had Michael comment on this and call it rubbish.
 He then goes on to describe his father as never treating his affairs as "just business" and speculate this is what had made him great.

 In the second film, Michael makes Tom the Don in his absence because he believes that his capos, Neri and Lampone, are loyal only so long as it profits them.